yukyunglee/yukyunglee.github.io/content/misc/_index.md

 ## 🎨 **Mentoring**

-Throughout my life, I have been fortunate to have many mentors who have generously provided me with valuable advice and support.
-Since 2021, inspired by their example, I have been dedicating my time to supporting various students, offering mentorship and guidance to undergraduate and master's students.

-If you're interested in working or researching with me and believe we could be a good match, please feel free to reach out to me via email at yukyung_lee@korea.ac.kr !
-I have the capacity to discuss potential collaborations with you if there is a good fit, and I'm excited to explore how we can work together!
+**💌Message for Students Interested in Mentoring** Throughout my life, I have been fortunate to have many mentors who generously offered me their valuable advice and support.
+Since 2021, inspired by their example, I have been dedicating my time to supporting various students, offering mentorship to undergraduate and master's students.
+If you're interested in working or researching with me, please don't hesitate to reach out via email at yukyung_lee@korea.ac.kr !
+If we're a good fit, and I'm excited to explore how we can work together!

-(Please note: Currently, I'm leading three projects—one industry project and two research projects—and supporting two additional projects.
+*(Please note: Currently, I'm leading three projects—one industry project and two research projects—and supporting two additional projects.
 As such, while I'm eager to mentor and collaborate with passionate students, I may not be able to accept every request due to my existing commitments 🥲.
-I appreciate your understanding and encourage you to reach out if you believe our interests and goals align.)
+I appreciate your understanding and encourage you to reach out if you believe our interests and goals align.)*

 **One-on-one Mentoring**
   * Joonghoon Kim (Master’s Student at Korea University) <span style="float:right">2022 - Present</span> <br>